 May 1870 — March 16, 1958

-Virginia E. Randolph was born in Richmond, Virginia, on June 8, 1874, the third of four children of slave parents.
-At the age of sixteen, she was graduated from Richmond Normal School, now known as Armstrong High School.
+Virginia Estelle Randolph was born in Richmond, Virginia, in May 1870, and was the second of four children to formerly enslaved parents.
+She attended Baker School, the first public school for black students in Richmond.
+At the age of 16 she graduated from Richmond Colored Normal School, now known as Armstrong High School.

-March 30, 1908, Miss Randolph conducted the first Arbor Day Program in Virginia.
-On that day, she and her students planted twelve Sycamore trees, naming them for the twelve disciples.
-Some of the trees remain standing as living monuments, but over the years, some of the trees were lost to disease.
+On March 30, 1908, Miss Randolph conducted the first Arbor Day Program for a black school in Virginia.
+On that day, she and her students planted twelve Sycamore trees, naming them for each of the Biblical 12 disciples.